Kibo007/atm/README.md

 when app is running go to http://localhost:3000/src/, I didnt setup angular router since was quite busy with other things, but that is also one thing I would do to make it better.

-to start using it just click on card and it will insert card in to card reader and accordingly update screen follow screen and get your money :)
+to start using it just click on card and it will insert card in to card reader, follow screen instructions and get your money :)